alt-magick/News-Scanner/README.md

 nntp.exe <server> <username> <password> help<br>
 This prints the commands<br>

-Ifyou run the program without any arguments it prints all of the groups with new posts<br>
+If you run the program without any arguments it prints all of the groups with new posts<br>